 advocating for a better investment environment

-Outside of our company monitoring efforts, our advocacy focus has been on engaging with relevant authorities to create a regulatory landscape that is fit for purpose, guided by the priorities approved by the ASA Policy Committee and informed by the membership.
+Outside of our company monitoring efforts, our focus has been on engaging with relevant authorities to create a regulatory landscape that is fit for purpose, guided by the priorities approved by the ASA Policy Committee and informed by the membership.

 For the last financial year our key areas of focus have been: